async-plus/async-plus/SPEC.md

 `.asyncOptional()`: Async call that returns an optional value of the result.
 `.asyncResult()`: Async call that returns a Result `.asyncThrows()`: Async call that returns the value or throws.
-`.promise`: Can call if you have not called `done`.
-`.future`: returns a Combine Future for the operation